kiwilan/php-notifier/README.md

 ## Usage

-This package offer a support for Discord and Slack webhooks, but Slack has only basic support (without legacy API support), for more, you can use [`laravel/slack-notification-channel`](https://github.com/laravel/slack-notification-channel).
-To avoid dependencies, this package doesn't use it.
+This package offer a support for Discord and Slack webhooks, and emails with `symfony/mailer`.

 -   Discord: support message and rich embeds webhooks.
--   Slack: support message, attachments and blocks webhooks.
+-   Slack: support message, attachments and blocks webhooks (without legacy API support).
 -   Mail: support message and attachments with `symfony/mailer`.

+HTTP requests use native stream context to send data, `curl` and `guzzle` can be used as option (default is `stream`).

+> [!WARNING]
+> If you use `guzzle`, you need to install `guzzlehttp/guzzle` package.

 ### Discord